Princeton, West Virginia: Growth of coal industry

-1902: Deepwater Railway
+Railway development

-In 1896, Page developed the Loup Creek and Deepwater Railway, a logging railroad connecting a small sawmill on the old Loup Creek Estate at Robson with the C&O railroad's main line at Deepwater on the Kanawha River.
+In 1896, engineer William Nelson Page developed the Loup Creek and Deepwater Railway, a logging railroad connecting a small sawmill on the old Loup Creek Estate at Robson with the C&O railroad's main line at Deepwater on the Kanawha River.
 In 1898, it was rechartered as the Deepwater Railway, with modest plans to extend to nearby coal mines at Glen Jean.
-Around 1903, the new town of Page became the location of one if the earliest stations on the expanding Deepwater Railway, as well as home of the Page Coal and Coke Company.
+Around 1903, the new town of Page became the location of one of the earliest stations on the expanding Deepwater Railway, as well as home of the Page Coal and Coke Company.

-In 1902, William Page enlisted the support of millionaire industrialist Henry Huttleston Rogers as a silent partner to finance the expansion of the Deepwater Railway much further, about 80 miles through Mullens to reach a N&W railroad branch line at Matoaka to open up new territory with untapped deposits of high volatile bituminous coal.
+In 1902, William Page enlisted the support of millionaire industrialist Henry H. Rogers as a silent partner to finance the expansion of the Deepwater Railway much further, about 80 miles through Mullens to reach a N&W railroad branch line at Matoaka to open up new territory with untapped deposits of high volatile bituminous coal.
 Page, Rogers, and other wealthy investors owned much of this land.

-Rogers was a self-made man who had become a principal in John D. Rockefeller's Standard Oil.
-Even after he was well-off financially, Henry Rogers continued to be what was many years later termed "a workaholic".
-He was an active developer of all types of natural resources and transportation enterprises.
-Soon, he had investments of his own in natural gas, copper, steel, coal, and railroad industries.
-By 1899, he had become one of the richest men in the United States.

-Henry Rogers was also an old hand at West Virginia short line railroads.

-He had helped build and sell several earlier enterprises which were initially not a great deal different than those proposed by Page.

-Overcoming collusion of the big railroads

-However, as construction of the expanded Deepwater Railway line got underway, William Page found he was unsuccessful in negotiating fair rates to interchange traffic with either major railroad, nor in interesting them in buying his short line railroad.
+However, as construction of the expanded Deepwater Railway line got underway, Page found he was unsuccessful in negotiating fair rates to interchange traffic with either major railroad, nor in interesting them in buying his short line railroad.
 This was later revealed to be caused by collusion by the leaders of the big railroads, notably Alexander Cassatt, William Kissam Vanderbilt, and Frederick J. Kimball, who sought to control shipping rates and coal prices, and prevent any newcomers from entry.
 They assumed that any entrepreneurs of modest means, such as William Page appeared to be, would become discouraged and give up.
 In their experience, building costly enterprises such as railroads customarily meant raising large sums of money through public stock offerings and bonds.

 As construction on the Deepwater Railway continued, William Page's continued efforts to establish reasonable joint rates with the big railroads continued to prove fruitless.
 To the puzzlement of the leaders of the big railroads, who were unaware of Rogers' financial backing, Page (and Rogers) did not give up.
 Instead, they quietly expanded their plans again to build to the Virginia state line.
 This expansion brought right-of-way for the planned the Deepwater Railway through Mercer County and Princeton.